lili-chen/ising-optimization-rbm/readme.md

 Run sampler_comparison.ipynb to see a comparison of the graphs from performance_with_trial_number-[discrete/rbm_cont/rbm-discrete/continuous].ipynb across samplers.
 (Since trials are counted differently for the various samplers, you may need to adjust the num_trials passed into each sampler).

+## Samplers

+The code for the samplers can be found in gibbs.py.

 ## Author

 Lili Chen